half-measures/greenlight/readme2.md

 We should be explicit on MaxOpenConns value to limit an attack and have a built in throttle, we did 25

-Does have rate limiting, with bucket. refils 2 per second
+Does have rate limiting, with bucket. refils 2 per second Note that this app cannot work with its current rate limiting on mutli machines with a load bal.
+Would be better to emply HAProxy or Nginx as LB

 ## SQL used